NickNaso/express-winston-logger/README.md

 This repository contains all code to handle logs in [ExpressJS](http://expressjs.com/) Application using [winston](https://github.com/winstonjs/winston) logger

-This repository contains all code to handle simple connection to MongoDB in an [Express](http://expressjs.com/) application.
+When you dev a web service logging what happen in http request is very important specially to debug your service.
+In this repo i use a wrapper on winston logger to log the request.
+You can use the logger attaching it directly to expressjs application or everywhere in your code.
+It's your choice.
+Take a look at code and i hope to be helpful.

 ## Installation

 To install and test the code please follow the following steps:

 * Clone or fork the repository
 * Go to the local repository folder and digit

 ```bash
 npm install